rabiacelikk/Expanding-Card/README.md

 # Expanding-Card

-Html , css , javascript ile yapmış olduğum küçük proje
+The project I made using html, css and js

-# Canlı görmek isterseniz : https://expanding-card-three.vercel.app/
+# If you want to see live : https://expanding-card-three.vercel.app/